 Inspired by the case of Victor Licata, who killed his father, mother, two brothers, and a sister with an ax in Tampa, Florida on October 16, 1933, allegedly while under the influence of marijuana.
 Declared unfit to stand trial for reasons of insanity, subsequent psychiatric examination at the Florida State Mental Hospital determined that Licata suffered from schizophrenia with homicidal tendencies.
 The Licata case was used to propagandize for the passage of the federal Marijuana Tax Act of 1937 that effectively outlawed legal sales of the "demon weed".

 The film became one of the earliest cult comedy hits during the golden age of the "midnight movie" in which theaters, especially those near colleges, would run the film at special screenings late at night during weekends.

 If you still frame the newspaper which flashes on screen just before the verdict is announced at the end of the film, underneath the headline is another front-page news story which bears the smaller headline: DICK TRACY, G-MEN LEAD SUCCESSFUL RAID; a subtle reference to the famous comic-strip detective.

-Producer George Hirliman announced production of "Tell Your Children" in Variety, June 15, 1938.
+Producer George A. Hirliman announced production of "Tell Your Children" in Variety, June 15, 1938.
 It was later sold to an assortment of distributors on a states rights basis, who then used the alternate titles of "The Burning Question" and "Reefer Madness," in addition to "Tell Your Children," depending on the region.